CWShelly/Simple_Django_CRUD_App/README.md

 # Simple_Django_CRUD_App

 This is an extremely basic CRUD app using the Django framework.
 The user will be able to add a book and that book's author to the library, view that book and author, edit that book and author, and delete that book (along with the author).
 This app uses SQLite.
+This app uses Django Rest Framework for api purposes.